hoshomoh/CSVUtils/README.md

      */
     public function message()
     {
-        return "The :attribute value :value must be uppercase.";
+        return "The :attribute value :value must be uppercase on line :line.";
     }

     /**